Earl of Longford: History

 The title was first bestowed upon Francis Aungier, 3rd Baron Aungier of Longford, in 1677, with remainder to his younger brother Ambrose.
 He had previously represented Surrey in the House of Commons and had already been created Viscount Longford in the Peerage of Ireland in 1675, with similar remainder.
 He was succeeded according to the special remainder (and, normally, in the barony) by his brother Ambrose, the second Earl.
 On his death in 1706 all the titles became extinct.
 The title of Baron Aungier of Longford was created in the Peerage of Ireland in 1621 for the first Earl's grandfather Sir Francis Aungier, Master of the Rolls in Ireland.
 The latter was succeeded by his eldest son Gerald, the second Baron, who in his turn was succeeded by his nephew, the aforementioned third Baron and first Earl of Longford, the eldest son of Ambrose Aungier, Chancellor of St Patrick's Cathedral, second son of the first Baron.
 Gerald Aungier, brother of the first Earl, was Governor of Bombay.

 Alice Aungier, sister of the first and second Earl of Longford, married Sir James Cuffe, Member of Parliament for County Mayo.
 Their son Francis Cuffe also represented County Mayo in the Irish Parliament.
 Francis's son Michael Cuffe sat as Member of Parliament for County Mayo and Longford Borough.
 Michael's daughter Elizabeth Cuffe married Thomas Pakenham, of Pakenham Hall, just outside Castlepollard, County Westmeath, in 1739.
 Thomas represented Longford Borough in the Irish House of Commons.
 In 1756 the Longford title held by his wife's ancestors was revived when he was raised to the Peerage of Ireland as Baron Longford, in the County of Longford.
 In 1785 the earldom was also revived when Elizabeth was created Countess of Longford in her own right in the Peerage of Ireland.
 Lord Longford was succeeded by his eldest son, the second Baron.
 He represented County Longford in the Irish Parliament.
 He died aged only 49 and was succeeded by his son, the third Baron.
 In 1794 the third baron also succeeded his grandmother as second Earl of Longford.
-Lord Longford sat in the British House of Lords as one of the 28 original Irish representative peer.
-In 1821 he was created Baron Silchester, of Silchester in the County of Southampton, in the Peerage of the United Kingdom, which gave him and his descendants an automatic seat in the House of Lords.
+Lord Longford sat in the British House of Lords as one of the 28 original Irish representative peers.
+In 1821 he was created Baron Silchester, of Silchester in the County of Southampton, in the Peerage of the United Kingdom, which gave him and his heirs an automatic seat in the House of Lords.